 Design a "Skip to Main Content" Link

-A link for keyboard users to skip navigation should be at the top of the page.
-It can be hidden, but should be visible when it receives keyboard focus.
+A keyboard accessible link for users to skip navigation should be at the top of the page.

 Ensure Link Text Makes Sense on Its Own

-Avoid "Click Here" in link text.
-Other ambiguous links, such as "More" or "Continue", can also be confusing.
+Avoid "Click Here" or other ambiguous link text such as "More" or "Continue".